alecrimi/effective_connectivity_toolbox/README.md

 Output:

-M: the resulting effective matrix
+M: the resulting effective connectivity matrix

 etem: the reconstruction error over the iterations